 Form 2063.
 This is a short form that asks for certain information but does not include a tax computation.
-The following departing aliens can get their sailing or departure permits by filing Form 2063, U.S. Departing Alien Income Tax Statement:
+The following departing aliens can get their sailing or departure permits by filing Form 2063.

-- Aliens, whether resident or nonresident, who have had no taxable income for the tax year up to and including the date of departure and for the preceding year, if the period for filing the income tax return for that year has not expired, or - 2) Resident aliens who have received taxable income during the tax year or preceding year and whose departure will not hinder the collection of any tax.
+- Aliens, whether resident or nonresident, who have had no taxable income for the tax year up to and including the date of departure and for the preceding year, if the period for filing the income tax return for that year has not expired. - 2) Resident aliens who have received taxable income during the tax year or preceding year and whose departure will not hinder the collection of any tax.
 However, if the IRS has information indicating that the aliens are leaving to avoid paying their income tax, they must file a Form 1040-C.